Irwin1985/CornyLang/README.md

 # CornyLang
-`CornyLang` is an expressive programming language built from scrach using a Top Down Parser algorithm.
+`CornyLang` is an expressive programming language built from scrach using a Top [!https://interpreterbook.com/]Down Parser algorithm.
 In this repository I will host all implementation of `CornyLang` in every programming language I learn.

 `CornyLang` has the following features: